-The Campus Kitchen at Baylor University (CKBU) is a student-led organization that focues on food waste and alleviation of hunger in our city.
+The Campus Kitchen at Baylor University (CKBU) is a student-led organization that focuses on food waste and alleviation of hunger in the city of Waco.
 We have student teams that recover food from dining halls, prepare healthy, nutirious meals for non-profits in town, and harvest fresh produce from our Baylor Community Garden.

 The Campus Kitchen at Baylor University is an affiliate of the national Campus Kitchen Project.
-We are one of 49 schools, and the only Campus Kitchen in Texas, who are making a difference to those who are hungry in our city.
-The Baylor Campus Kitchen is a great way for students to get involved on campus and to bridge the gap between Baylor and the Waco community we live in.
+We are one of 51 schools, and the first Campus Kitchen in Texas, who are making a difference to those who are hungry in our city.
+The Baylor Campus Kitchen is a great way for students to get involved on campus and to bridge the gap between Baylor and the Waco community in which we live.
 Visit our Get Involved page for information about how you can volunteer, and click here to sign up for our monthly newsletter!